carleenliu/carleenliu.github.io/Ed.md

 **Key finding #1**: There is a lack of centralized data, resources, and leadership in the eating disorders world.

 ### Survey
-> To better understand the needs of our client's constuients, we surveyed individuals, families & professionals about:
+> To better understand the needs of our client's constituents, we surveyed individuals, families & professionals about:
 - Current programs
 - National conference
 - Local engagement